ebb-earl-co/libraries_io/README.md

 is the most common way to populate a Neo4j graph, and is how we will proceed given that the Open Data snapshot un`tar`s into CSV files.
-However, first a data model is necessary— what the entities that will be represented as labelled nodes with properties and the relationships among them are going to be.
+However, first a data model is necessary— what the entities that will be represented as labeled nodes with properties and the relationships among them are going to be.
 Moreover, some settings of Neo4j will have to be customized for proper and timely import from CSV.
 #### Data Model